 There are some self-styled eugenists—whom you, Sir, from your pulpit have castigated as race breeders with the souls of cattle-breeders—who declaim that the prevention of disease is not in itself a good thing.
 They say the efficiency of the State is based upon what they call ‘the survival of the fittest.’
 This war has smashed their rhetorical phrase.
 Who talks now about survival of the fittest, or thinks himself fit because he survives?
 I don’t know what they mean.
 I do know that in preventing disease you are not preserving the weak, but conserving the strong.
 And I do know that those evil conditions which will kill a weakly child within a few months of birth, and slay another when he reaches the teens, will destroy yet another when he comes to adult life.

 These opposing views were to come to the fore in 1923, when Dr Stopes sued Dr Sutherland for libel in the High Court.
-Their legal dispute was bitterly fought and was to last until November 1924.
+Their legal dispute was bitterly fought and continued to November 1924.

 There are those who state that the case generated enormous publicity for Stopes and provided impetus to the proliferation of contraceptives.
 On this basis, they say, Dr Sutherland lost the historical argument.